mapbox/tippecanoe/README.md

  * -pp or --no-polygon-splitting: Don't split complex polygons (over 700 vertices after simplification) into multiple features.
  * -pc or --no-clipping: Don't clip features to the size of the tile.
 If a feature overlaps the tile's bounds or buffer at all, it is included completely.
 Be careful: this can produce very large tilesets, especially with large polygons.
  * -pD or --no-duplication: As with --no-clipping, each feature is included intact instead of cut to tile boundaries.
 In addition, it is included only in a single tile per zoom level rather than potentially in multiple copies.
 Clients of the tileset must check adjacent tiles (possibly some distance away) to ensure they have all features.
+ * -pt or --no-tiny-polygon-reduction: Don't combine the area of very small polygons into small squares that represent their combined area.
  * -q or --quiet: Work quietly instead of reporting progress

 Example